WPTK/writing-samples/README.md

 Welcome to my GitHub!
 I use this repo to showcase various content I've created in my career.

-You can find me on [LinkedIn](www.linkedin.com/in/williampkane) or you can just download a copy of my [resume](examples/William%20Kane_Resume.pdf)here!
+You can find me on [LinkedIn](www.linkedin.com/in/williampkane) or you can just download a copy of my [resume](examples/William%20Kane_Resume.pdf) here!

 #### Quick Experience Rundown
 * 6 years designing instructional material for learners, facilitators, and leaders in the healthcare space.
 Also led training sessions ranging from 1 hour to 10 weeks.